sudheerj/reactjs-interview-questions/README.md

 **[⬆ Back to Top](#table-of-contents)**

-333. ### What are the Differences Between Functional and Class Component
+333. ### What are the differences between Functional and Class Components?

 ## Class Component syntax